EyaBenJemaa/EyaBenJemaa/README.md

 - 👋 Hi, I’m @EyaBenJemaa
 - 👀 I’m interested in Wireless intelligent networks
-- 🌱 I’m currently learning Wireless intelligent networks
+- 🌱 I’m currently learning Deep Learning, Telecommunication
-- 💞️ I’m looking to collaborate on ...
+- 💬 Ask me about IA, New Technology
 - 📫 How to reach me on Linkedin https://www.linkedin.com/in/eya-benjemaa-4a3a56255/

 <!---